itsaerie/Job-Musings/README.md

 Maybe I'll migrate this to a personal website in the future, but I won't need to worry about formatting at all like this.
 ## Why markdown?
 It's neat.
 It's easy to format.
 Works in browser and in any desired IDE.
 Even works in terminal.
+## Style and Voice?
+First person.
+It's easier for me, for this topic.

 # Wanna help?
 Contact `aerie#0017` on Discord.